Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

-These methods were used to extract uni-gram, bi-gram, and tri-gram tokens that strongly indicate ATD, thereby ensuring comprehensive keyword coverage.
-To refine the extracted keywords and align them with architecture-related concerns, text mining techniques such as tokenization, stop-word removal, stemming/lemmatization, and part-of-speech (POS) tagging using spaCy \cite{honnibal2020spacy} were applied.
-This process resulted in a well-defined set of keywords that could effectively guide the identification of candidate issues in other projects.
+The three methods were used to extract uni{-}gram, bi{-}gram, and tri{-}gram tokens that strongly indicate ATD.
+To refine the extracted keywords and align them with architecture-related concerns, we applied text mining techniques, including tokenization, stop-word removal, stemming or lemmatization, and part-of-speech tagging using spaCy \cite{honnibal2020spacy}.

-To further refine the dataset, we removed words that were shorter than three characters in length.
-Despite the initial stop-word removal, some noise remained in the dataset, such as misspelled words, meaningless terms, and class/method phrases such as \enquote{abstractcamelcontext}.
-We eliminated these terms to focus on keywords that were more relevant and broadly applicable, as suggested by Rantala et al. \cite{rantala2020prevalence}.
-This additional filtering step reduces project-specific terms and minimizes the impact of misspelled words, thereby enhancing the generalizability of our vocabulary and results.

-After extracting the keywords, we refined the dataset with the Jira issues (stage 1 in Figure~\ref{fig_methodology}) using n-gram chunking and semantic similarity matching to ensure accurate ATD identification.
-The extracted keywords were aligned with n-grams found in Jira issue reports using BERT, which assesses the similarity between keywords and issue descriptions using cosine similarity scores.
-Specifically, given two vector representations $\mathbf{A}$ and $\mathbf{B}$ of a keyword and an n-gram phrase, respectively, the cosine similarity is computed as:
+After keyword extraction, we matched the extracted keywords against Jira issue texts using n{-}gram chunking and semantic similarity.
+Specifically, the extracted keywords were aligned with n{-}grams in Jira issue reports using BERT embeddings, and cosine similarity scores were computed between keywords and issue-description fragments.
+Given two vector representations $\mathbf{A}$ and $\mathbf{B}$ of a keyword and an n{-}gram phrase, respectively, cosine similarity is defined as: